vogulcan/gwsta-dge-tutorial/tutorial.md

 * Count data is modeled using the binomial distribution.
 Yet, not all count data can be fit with the binomial distribution.
 The binomial is based on discrete events and used in situations when you have a certain number of cases.

 ### Poisson distribution VS Binomial distribution

+First of all, since reads are count based, they can't be normally distributed (you can't have -3 counts, or 12.2 counts).

+Two distributions for count based data are
+1. poisson (which presumes the variance and mean [ie expression in our case] are equal) or
+2. Negative binomial (which does not).

+This is especially a problem when the number of biological replicates are low because it is hard to accurately model variance of count based data if you are looking at only that gene and making the assumptions of normally distributed continuous data (ie a t-test).
+A good estimate of variance for each gene is essential to determine whether the changes are due to chance.

+DESeq2 allow for the **global variance** of a gene to be estimated for a certain read density.
+This generates a more accurate estimate of the variance than looking at each individual gene's (potentially small n) distribution.
+Is this dispersion ?

+This variance parameter is then used to model the NB distribution for each gene and therefore to more accurately estimate the error term.
+As the number of samples increases, the local (gene-specific) variance can be better estimated.

 <img src="./images/diff.png" width="500">